 The EU4Digital Broadband project implemented by the World Bank also supports EU4Digital objectives on Telecoms, by accelerating broadband development in the EaP region through the roll-out of national broadband strategies, in line with similar EU strategies.

-The EU4Digital Telecom network (EaPeReg) has set out five pillars for its activity:
+The Eastern Partnership Electronic Communications Regulators Network (EaPeReg) has set out five pillars for its activity:

 Legislative approximation and fostering NRA independence